aliasgar1978/nettoolkit/docs/u_doc/pynetcrypt/jpw_crack.rst

 ============================================

 Activities that can be done are:
-	* Encrypt/Decrypt plain-text password string v/s Juniper $9$ encrypted string
+	* Encrypt/Decrypt plain-text password string for Juniper $9$ encrypted string
 	* Decrypt all $9$ passwords from juniper configuration. (creates a new file)
 	* Mask all $9$ passwords from juniper configuration. (creates a new file)